nickrsan/spatial_resources/resources.md

 ## General
 * [GIS StackExchange](http://gis.stackexchange.com) – a GIS Q&A community (http://gis.stackexchange.com)
 *	[GeoNet](https://geonet.esri.com/welcome) – Esri’s GIS Q&A, news, and discussion community (https://geonet.esri.com/welcome)
-* [Projfinder](http://projfinder.com/) (http://projfinder.com/) - for when you have data in an unknown projection.
-Put a coordinate you have into the boxes, move the map to the approximate location of that coordinate, then click the button to see a list of the most likely projections.
+* [Projfinder](http://projfinder.com/) - for when you have data in an unknown projection.
+Put a coordinate you have into the boxes, move the map to the approximate location of that coordinate, then click the button to see a list of the most likely projections (http://projfinder.com/).

 ## Tools and their help sites
 ### ArcGIS